ExtraHorizon/docs/docs/services/manage-data/data-service/documents.md

 ```

 {% hint style="info" %}
 As a good practice you can also add an RQL query when updating a document.
-This way you can guarantee you document is in a specific status or a fields holds a specific value and let the update fail it this is not the case.
+This way you can guarantee your document is in a specific status or a field holds a specific value and let the update fail if this is not the case.
 {% endhint %}

 ## Permanent delete

-While in many cases you will want to implement a `deleted` status to keep records of removed documents.
-In other cases you will want to remove a document from existence.
+While in many cases you will want to implement a `deleted` status to keep records of removed documents, in other cases you will want to remove a document from existence.

 ```javascript
 await sdk.data.documents.remove(schema.id,document.id);